rfomin/elfbsp/README.md

-AJBSP 1.05
+ELFBSP 1.7
 ==========

+by Guilherme Miranda, 2025.
-by Andrew Apted, 2022.
+AJBSP by Andrew Apted, 2022.

 About
 -----

-AJBSP is a simple nodes builder for modern DOOM source ports.
+ELFBSP is a simple nodes builder for modern DOOM source ports.
-It can build standard DOOM nodes, GL-Nodes, and XNOD format nodes, and since version 1.05 supports the UDMF map format.
+It can build standard DOOM nodes and Extended ZDoom format nodes, and since version 1.5 supports the UDMF map format.
 The code is based on the BSP code in Eureka DOOM Editor, which was based on the code from glBSP but with significant changes.

-AJBSP is a command-line tool.
+ELFBSP is a command-line tool.
 It can handle multiple wad files, and modifies each file in-place.
 There is an option to backup each file first.
 The output to the terminal is fairly terse, but greater verbosity can be enabled.
 Generally all the maps in a wad will